 ANIMATE4.COM / SCIENCE PHOTO LIBARY ANIMATE4.COM / SCIENCE PHOTO LIBARY

 Bond formation in ammonia molecule.
 Illustration of the sharing of electrons (dots and crosses) between three hydrogen (H) and one nitrogen (N) atom to form a molecule of ammonia (NH3).
 This is an example of covalent bonding, with the three single bonds formed by a shared electron pair consisting of an electron from each atom.
-The outer electron shell of each atom is shown as a blue ring.
+The outer electron shell of each atom is shown as a red ring.
 Ammonia is a gas at room temperature and pressure.
-The bonds are not shown here.
-For the fully bonded molecule, see image C028/6487.
+For the atoms before the bonds form, see image C028/6486.

 Model release not required.
 Property release not required.